All Episodes

 Absolutely not.

-That's fun to think about for about five seconds, but that's a give up that shows if you're not tough enough to take questioning from an obnoxious TV host, how can you argue that you're tough enough to be commander in chief?
+That's fun to think about for about five seconds, but that's a give-up that shows if you're not tough enough to take questioning from an obnoxious TV host, how can you argue that you're tough enough to be commander-in-chief?

 Think about it.

-Look, you bring up great points, Mark.
+Look, you bring up great points, all of you.

 You really do.